mamu7211/asp.net-with-keycloak/README.md

 **Problem**: When you receive an `InvalidOperationException: The MetadataAddress or Authority must use HTTPS unless disabled for development by setting RequireHttpsMetadata=false.` there are two ways to remove this exception.

 **Solution**: Add `options.RequireHttpsMetadata = false;` in `AddOpenIdConnect`.

+**Remarks**: I'm not sure if it's a good idea to run Keycloak via http, the WebApp via https and how this impacts the communication between the WebApp and Keycloak.
+Anyway, for now it works.

 ### Page not found